 Control every aspect of their shopping platforms, whilst hosted platforms like Shopify and Volusion can be implemented very quickly with little or no technical knowledge.
 Other companies prefer to use their own custom-built solutions.

-You should look for a shopping cart which can be easily integrated with your fulfilment company’s online fulfilment system.
-You don’t want to have to invest a lot of money making your system integrate with your outsourced fulfilment company’s needs, but failure to integrate means that you won’t be able to get an overall picture of the status of your orders.
+You should look for a shopping cart which can be easily integrated with your fulfillment company’s online fulfillment system.
+You don’t want to have to invest a lot of money making your system integrate with your outsourced fulfillment company’s needs, but failure to integrate means that you won’t be able to get an overall picture of the status of your orders.

 Ease of maintenance is certainly one of the most important factors to consider.
 Your product range is likely to change or expand as your business evolves and when that happens, you want to ensure that your shopping cart can be updated with the minimum of expense and effort.

 It’s no use having all of the features we’ve already mentioned if nobody can find you on Google.
-You should check that your chosen shopping cart is SEO (Search Engine Optimisation) friendly with the ability to select your own keywords, customise your URLs, add meta data and carry out on-page SEO in order to give you the best chance of showing up via the search engines.
+You should check that your chosen shopping cart is SEO (Search Engine Optimization) friendly with the ability to select your own keywords, customize your URLs, add meta data and carry out on-page SEO in order to give you the best chance of showing up via the search engines.

-Even with the best-designed systems, there are times when things can go wrong so make sure you know what support is available from your ecommerce platform provider.
+Even with the best-designed systems, there are times when things can go wrong so make sure you know what support is available from your e-commerce development company.
 Online reviews from other users are a great way to find out how the company performs against its published service levels, so do your research carefully.
 It’s your revenue that will suffer if you make the wrong choice!